haiwera-silk-cd/magento-devdocs/guides/v2.1/pattern-library/controls/Expandable_Sections/expand-collapse.md

 * The Section Header title font size is 17px Semibold.

 <h3 id="function">Functional Behavior</h3>
-* Expandable Sections should expand to become visible when the heading or toggle arrow is clicked/tapped.
+* 可收缩区块 should expand to become visible when the heading or toggle arrow is clicked/tapped.
 * Several expandable sections can be kept open at the same time.
 * When a page contains several expandable sections, all sections remain collapsed by default.
 ..* Once the user expands / collapsed few panels, the system remembers the panels states and on a return visit the same states are displayed.